-Dynamics Research is responsible for all aspects of the dynamical core of the Met Office Unified Model.

-i

-Dynamics Research is responsible for all aspects of the dynamical core of the UM, from the choice of the underpinning continuous equations, through their discretization to the development, maintenance and optimisation of the code (in collaboration with the Numerical Modelling group).
+Dynamics Research is responsible for all aspects of the dynamical core of the Unified Model, from the choice of the underpinning continuous equations, through their discretization to the development, maintenance and optimisation of the code (in collaboration with the Numerical Modelling group).

 A key aspect of the work of Dynamics Research is to ensure that, while being able to meet demanding operational schedules, the numerical scheme used for the dynamical core is stable for all resolved scales of motion and accurate for all scales of meteorological interest.